itx-informationssysteme/jobapplications/Documentation/Introduction/Index.rst

 What does it do?
 ================

-This extension provides you with the ability to create and manage job posting.
+This extension provides you with the ability to create and manage job postings.

-People can apply on these by using the supplied application form so the referenced contact receives the application via email and/or the backend module, which features a basic application management system.
+People can apply to a posting by using the supplied application form resulting in the referenced contact receiving the application via email and/or the backend module, which features a basic application management system.

 .. _features: